-Evidence shall show an understanding of the characteristics and application of Non-sparking (Ex 'n') explosion-protection technique to an extent indicated by:
+Evidence shall show an understanding of the characteristics and application of Pressurization (Ex 'pD') explosion-protection technique to an extent indicated by:

-a) The purpose and characteristics of the design features of apparatus and circuits protected by the Non-sparking (Ex 'n') technique.
+a) The purpose and characteristics of the design features of apparatus and circuits protected by the Pressurization (Ex 'pD') technique.

-NOTE: Examples of characteristics and design features are creepage and clearance distances and restricted breathing.
+NOTE Examples of characteristics and design features are exclusion and dilution, purge periods, controlled shut down, monitoring and sources of internal release.

-- b) Typical situations where the Non-sparking explosion-protection technique is used. - c) Actions or conditions that would void the protection provided by the Non-sparking technique. - d) The use of Standards in determining the requirements to which the design of the Nonsparking explosion-protected apparatus shall comply.
+- b) Typical situations where the pressurization explosion-protection technique is used. - c) Actions or conditions that would void the protection provided by the pressurization technique. - d) The use of Standards in determining the requirements to which the design of the pressurization explosion-protected apparatus shall comply.